So What’s The Secret Sauce? Search Engine Optimization (SEO)

 Congratulations!
 You’ve now done the biggest step in on-site SEO

 Action Step 3: Start A Blog And Repeat!

 Awesome, you are doing amazing but if you’d like to really see some massive results over the next 6 months we recommend starting a blog.
 Repeat the steps above to research a handful of topics and keywords that fit your products.
 Then create blog posts 500-1200 words long following the keyword best practices.
 Don’t forget to include a relevant offer and call to action in your blog post.
-Also add an internal link somewhere in your blog post to your relevant service page on your website to maintain proper linking structure.
+Also, add an internal link somewhere in your blog post to your relevant service page on your website to maintain a proper linking structure.

 Action Step: Google My Business Profile

 On-Site SEO is pretty labor-intensive, so let me give you an easy off-site task to kick-start your optimization efforts!
 One of the most undervalued assets for your business is your GBM profile.
 Many business owners fail to claim and verify their listing, let alone update it to match their information.
 Yet, this is the primary profile Google uses to determine the legitimacy of your company.
 Here are 3 simple steps to fix your listing.